-The term "Adjustment of Status" refers to the many-months long process that some intending immigrants living in the United States use to apply for permanent resident status (a green card).
-After filing an Adjustment of Status application, the intending immigrant is allowed to live legally in the United States and apply for a work permit while awaiting an interview at an office of U.S. Citizenship and Immigration Services (USCIS).
+The term "Adjustment of Status" refers to the long process that some intending immigrants who are already living in the United States use to apply for permanent resident status (a green card) there.
+After filing an Adjustment of Status application with U.S. Citizenship and Immigration Services (USCIS), the intending immigrant is allowed to live legally in the United States and apply for a work permit while awaiting a USCIS interview.
 At that interview, or soon after, the application for permanent residence will normally be either approved or denied.

 By applying for Advance Parole, you can get a travel document that gives you permission to return to the United States in order to resume your Adjustment of Status application when your travel is completed.
 Fortunately, it's easy to apply for, using a form that you'll submit at the same time as your Adjustment of Status application.